fmadio/public/container/centos7/README.md

 Download/Checkout the LXC Image file onto the FMADIO Packet Capture host system.

-Extract the contents of the tarball into /opt/fmadio/lxc/ running as sudo or root, example below
+Extract the contents of the tarball "fmadio_lxc_centos7.9.tar.gz"

+Into /opt/fmadio/lxc/ running as sudo or root, example below

 ```